Dates and Deadlines

 All prospective students must have completed the following courses prior to dental school matriculation:

-· Advanced Placement (AP) courses are not accepted as course requirements.
+Advanced Placement (AP) courses are not accepted as course requirements.
 However, if basic level chemistry, biology or physics courses requirements are met with AP credit, students may take the specific number of credit hours in each area from upper level science courses (preferably at a 4-year university).
+Of note: English AP credit coursework can be satisfied by enrolling in 6 hours of upper level Literature, Advanced Composition or Intensive writing classes.
+UIC and GPPA students should check with their advisors to ensure graduation requirements are satisfied.

-To be competitive, applicants are encouraged to take 3-4 upper level courses from the list of advanced science classes:
+To be competitive, applicants are encouraged to take 3-4 upper level courses from the list of advanced science classes (lab not required but encouraged where possible):

 Letters of Recommendation

 The College requires three letters of recommendation.
 One committee letter of recommendation will satisfy the three-letter requirement.
 We strongly recommend submitting two academic references, preferably from two science professors.
-A third letter from a dental professional that an applicant shadows is highly preferred.
+A third letter from a dental professional (non-relative) that an applicant shadows is highly preferred.
 Letters will only be accepted electronically via The Associated American Dental Schools Application Service (AADSAS).
 Paper recommendations or emailed letters will not be accepted.
+It is expected that letters are on professional letterhead with a signature.

 Applicants to the UIC College of Dentistry are expected to demonstrate passion for the field.
 This is often obtained through shadowing experiences and exposure to dentistry.
 Students often shadow a variety of dentist, including general practitioners.
-It is recommended that applicants obtain 100 or more hours at the time of application submission.
+It is recommended that applicants obtain 100 or more United States dental practice shadowing hours at the time of application submission.

 Community Service/Volunteer Work